mozilla-releng/relengdocs/procedures/accounts_setup.md

 * MFA - More information on Multi-Factor-Authentication can be found in the [Login Portal](https://login.mozilla.com/duo/) which is what we use for LDAP/auth0 based logins.
 Follow [these](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=145590267) instructions to download the Duo Mobile app and set it up.
 * Mercurial - Most development in releng (and at Mozilla writ-large) is stored in version control using [hg](http://mercurial.selenic.com/).
 There is an excellent step-by-step guide for setting up and using hg: [Mercurial for Mozillians](https://mozilla-version-control-tools.readthedocs.org/en/latest/hgmozilla/index.html).
 More information on this can be found in [here](https://firefox-source-docs.mozilla.org/contributing/vcs/mercurial.html) and [here](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).

+## Phabricator

+You will be granted access to this via SSO.
+Please ask your manager to be added to the following team reviewing aliases:
+* [releng-reviewers](https://phabricator.services.mozilla.com/tag/releng-reviewers/)
+* (optional) [taskgraph-reviewers](https://phabricator.services.mozilla.com/project/view/140/)

+## Mercurial

+The root webview of the Mozilla hg repositories is here: [hg.mozilla.org](https://hg.mozilla.org/) while most releng code lives in repos under [hg.mozilla.org/build](https://hg.mozilla.org/build).
+Please fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1734247).
+Make sure to include (comment) your SSH public key and request 2 peers to vouch for you.

 There are 3 levels of commit access:
     * Level 1 access allows you to use the [Try Server](https://wiki.mozilla.org/ReleaseEngineering/TryServer) and setup user repos.
 As a new contributor, you should request this on day one.
     * Level 2 access is required to land code in the build and project repos.
 Once you have a proven track record of successful patches, you can ask your manager/mentor to vouch for your Level 2 access.
 Your manager/mentor can also land patches for you until you receive Level 2 access
     * Level 3 access is required to land code in [mozilla-central](https://hg.mozilla.org/mozilla-central) and its derived integration & release branches.
 At some point in your Mozilla contribution story, you may need Level 3 access but many contributors never do.
 Talk to your manager/mentor if you think you need this access.
 You should already have Level 2 access when you request Level 3

-## Phabricator

-You will be granted access to this via SSO.
-Please ask your manager to be added to the following team reviewing aliases:
-* [releng-reviewers](https://phabricator.services.mozilla.com/tag/releng-reviewers/)
-* (optional) [taskgraph-reviewers](https://phabricator.services.mozilla.com/project/view/140/)

-The root webview of the Mozilla hg repositories is here: https://hg.mozilla.org/ while most releng code lives in repos under https://hg.mozilla.org/build.
-Please fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1734247).
-Make sure to include (comment) your SSH public key and request 2 peers to vouch for you.

 ## Git & Github
 Please file a bug similar to [bug 1726348](https://bugzilla.mozilla.org/show_bug.cgi?id=1726348) and include the following teams to be added.
 Ask for your manager to vouch in the bug for these changes.
 The teams you need to be added are: